Kronuz/uint128_t/README.md

 An unsigned integer type for C++

 This is simple implementation of an unsigned integer type in C++.
-It's meant to be used like a standard uintX_t, except with a larger bit size than those provided by C/C++.
+It's meant to be used like a standard uintN_t, except with a larger bit size than those provided by C/C++.

 Based upon Jason Lee's uint128_t module and modified by Kronuz to